farlee2121/clj-recipe/doc/duck.md

 ## Requirements & constraints
 This project should
-- require a full-stack (api, logic, storage, maybe UI)
+- REQ: require a full-stack (api, logic, storage, maybe UI)
-- use datomic in some way
+- REQ: use datomic in some way
-- Try to coordinate a few different modules
+- REQ: Try to coordinate a few different modules
-  - require some composition
+  - REQ: require some composition
-- Include tests
+- REQ: Include tests

 Domain requirements
-- View a list of recipes
+- REQ: View a list of recipes
-- Add a new recipe
+- REQ: Add a new recipe
-  - Title, ingredients, instructions
+  - REQ: Title, ingredients, instructions
-- View recipe details
+- REQ: View recipe details
-- Update a recipe
+- REQ: Update a recipe
-- Delete a recipe
+- REQ: Delete a recipe
 - rate a recipe?

 current domain requirements don't seem to require much coordination...
 We'll start here though.
 We can add later

-## Knowns & Unknowns
+## Exploration: Knowns & Unknowns

 U: How to use datomic
 K: basic idea of building an API with Clojure.
 See clj-test repository for example